 - Requires excellent maths, science, and IT skills, and the ability to explain design ideas clearly

-- Preparing technical reports for engineers
+- Preparing bids for tenders

 This role is ideal for someone with excellent maths, science, and IT skills, and the ability to explain design ideas clearly.